jessmar94/bowling-challenge/README.md

 This project is made up of two classes: Frame which keeps track of an individual frame's scores and any rules associated with an individual frame (e.g. if you bowl a strike on your first go, you don't get a second go); and Scorecard which has Frame instances and keeps track of the cumulative score of the game, including any bonuses.
 This project has 11 passing tests.

 ## How to Install and Run
-1. Clone this repository.
+This app runs on Javascript, and uses Node.js to manage dependencies and run the tests.
+To install Node.js follow the instructions [here](https://nodejs.org/en/).
-2. Move into the folder directory and run the app by typing the following into the terminal:
+Then install this app by cloning this repository using git.
+Move into the folder directory and run the following commands in the terminal:
 ``` bash
 $ cd path/to/directory
 $ npm install